#WasteNothing Challenge: results from year one

 The impact of the Challenge is wider than just those who took part.
 Participants became advocates for reducing waste at home and beyond.

 - 100% of households who took part said they had influenced their family.

 - 83% said it had influenced their friends.

 - 61% said it influenced people in their workplace.

 Could you be a #WasteNothing Challenger in 2020?

-And this year the Bristol Waste team are on the lookout for double the number of households to take part in 2020, especially those who may not have tried to reduce their waste before.
-If you are interested in learning more about the 2020 challenge, then visit the Take the Challenge page and register your interest by midnight on Wednesday 27 May 2020.
+And this year the Bristol Waste team are on the lookout for double the number of households to take part in 2020.
+We’re especially keen to hear from those who may not have tried to reduce their waste before.
+If you are interested in learning more about the 2020 challenge, visit the Take the Challenge page and register your interest by midnight on 27/05/2020.

 Participant Daisy Blacklock said: